Rolf Bae

 Rolf Bae (9 January 1975 – 1 August 2008) was a Norwegian Arctic adventurer and mountaineer.
 Bae operated an adventure company called Fram, specializing in Arctic and Antarctic travel and survival courses.
-He died during an ascent of K2 in 2008.
+He died during descent in the 2008 K2 disaster.

 Biography

 In 2000/2001, Bae crossed Antarctica with fellow explorer Eirik Sønneland, completing what was then the world's longest ski journey, 3800 km long, taking 105 days to complete; the record was beaten by Rune Gjeldnes in 2006.

 On 27 December 2005, he arrived at the South Pole, after skiing from the ice shelf, and on 24 April 2006, he reached the North Pole unsupported, both expeditions together with Cecilie Skog, the first woman to complete the Explorers Grand Slam.

 In 2008, Bae together with Stein-Ivar Gravdal, Bjarte Bø and Sigurd Felde reached the top of Great Trango Tower (6286 m) in Karakoram, Pakistan, via the "Norwegian Buttress" (VII 5.10+ A4).
 The team spent 27 days ascending and 30 hours descending the peak.
 This was the second complete ascent via this route.